 First establish where the water is going to come from, what the water is going to be used for and, and of course quantity involved.

 The climate of a geographic location will have a great influence on treatment types since this will identify the supply available and how much water is needed for the home and irrigation.

-For countless who live in standard housing situations, the aim of using gray water may be for environmental reasons, by reducing the amount of wastewater that is being treated unnecessarily in utility water treatment sites and returning it directly to the ecosystem is helping to save the planet.
+Countless who live in standard houses aim of using gray water may be for environmental reason, by reducing the amount of wastewater being treated unnecessarily in utility water treatment sites, and returning it directly to the ecosystem.

 Those that want to be able to use gray water first be aware of any chemicals and cleaning products that are being used.
 There are countless homemade products available for maximum cleaning situations that are not made up of harsh chemicals.